staysail/nova-cdragon/C-Dragon.novaextension/README.md

 a language server like _clangd_, and fast syntactic analysis thanks to [Tree-sitter][3].
 (Some limited support for Objective-C++ is also present.)

-> This extension is a _Release Candidate_ release.
-> Most things should be working reasonably well at this time.
-> Please report any problems you encounter.

 If you have installed our [C][4] extension, this extension is a complete superset and you can use this instead.